ocharles/blog/posts/2012-12-23-24-days-of-hackage-base.md

 ---
-title: 24 Days of Hackage: base
+title: "24 Days of Hackage: base"
 ---

 As 24 Days of Hackage comes to a close, I see no better library to review than